Our Distant Past

-The church was first mentioned in the Tuckaseegee Association minutes in 1848, and a deed for the property on which Jonathan Creek Baptist Church was to be built was executed in November of that year.
+The church was first mentioned in the Tuckaseegee Association minutes in 1848, and a deed for the property on which Jonathan Creek Church was to be built was executed in November of that year.
 A log building situated in a beautiful grove of trees was erected, and Pastor John Haynes ministered to a 15 member congregation.
 Thirty-seven years later in 1885, a new wooden frame church building was constructed on US-19 across from the current Maggie Valley Inn.
 The above image is a picture of that wooden frame church building.
-In 1926, the name of the church was changed from Jonathan Creek Baptist Church to Dellwood Baptist Church.
+In 1926, the name of the church was changed from Jonathan Creek Church to Dellwood Baptist Church.

 Our Recent Past

 In 1955, Dellwood Baptist Church was required to relocate due to the widening of US-19.
 Property on Dellwood Loop was purchased on which the old Dellwood Methodist Church stood.
 The structure was torn down and a new building was built.
 On November 1, 1955, the first service was held in the new brick building.
 In 1988, the members voted to purchase the current property at 115 Hall Drive.
 Construction on the current Dellwood Baptist Church began in November of 1991.
 On May 24, 1992, the fellowship hall was dedicated, and it was used as both a social gathering hall and temporary sanctuary.
 During the dedication service, a history of the church was placed inside the cornerstone of the fellowship hall.
 If the Lord tarries, it will be opened and read in the year 2042.
-On March 7, 1993, exactly one year after the first service was held in the new fellowship hall, a ground breaking service took place for the construction of the present sanctuary.
-In October 1993, the congregation celebrated a Homecoming worship service in its new sanctuary.
+On March 7, 1993, exactly one year after the first worship service was held in the new fellowship hall, a ground breaking service took place for the construction of the present sanctuary.
+On October 3, 1993, the first Homecoming was celebrated in the new sanctuary.

 From one pastor and 15 members in 1848, to two pastors, 750 recorded members, and the baptism of 385 souls in the last 12 years, God continues to bless Dellwood Baptist Church as He advances His Kingdom.
 May He receive all the honor and glory.